-Modern soybean cultivars do not possess any of the characteristics commonly associated with problematic weeds and there is no reason to assume that expression of the introduced gm-hra and gat4601 genes increase the potential of soybean to run wild.
+Modern soybean cultivars do not possess any of the characteristics commonly associated with problematic weeds and there is no reason to assume that expression of the introduced gm-hra gene and the fad2-1 gene fragment increase the potential of soybean to run wild.
 In addition, establishment of feral soybean populations in European countries has never been observed.
 COGEM is of the opinion that incidental spillage of soybean is very unlikely to lead to the spread of soybean within the European Union.
 In addition, wild relatives of soybean are not present in Europe and therefore introgression of the inserted genes into wild relatives cannot occur.